 The payment gateway is down on your website.
 So a ticket is created in Zendesk and replicated in Jira Service Management for the IT staff.
 This instantaneous ticket escalation increases the likelihood of a faster resolution.
 As a result, you can keep the customer satisfied.

-If your competitors rely on manual processes, customers will likely bounce from them and defect to your product—every second matters.
+If your competitors rely on manual processes, customers will likely bounce from them and defect to your product.
+Every second matters.

 The faster you can detect and resolve an incident, the smaller the expenses.
 In some cases, you can completely automate the incident management process without any humans in the cycle.

-Think about it.
 Automating incident response means that you spend less time and money trying to figure out the solution.
 This also means you don’t lose productive business hours, as well as conversion opportunities, while your services are down.

 In essence, better uptime and faster incident management translate to more money in your coffers.
+Gartner estimates that the average cost of IT downtime is $5,600 per minute.
+Even modest improvements in MTTR can save organizations hundreds of thousands of dollars annually.

-Why is Incident Management So Difficult?
+Why is Incident Management Difficult?

 Automation sounds like a plug-and-play scenario.
 In reality, incident management using automation presents numerous challenges.